Skip to main content

 4. Dents in roof vents, roof flashing, and shingles

-hail damage to shingles
+hail damage to architectural asphalt shingles

-5. Tree limbs on your roof
+5. Tree limbs or a full tree hitting your roof

 storm damage checklist